How the Vagus Nerve Controls Your Heart Rate

 Respiratory sinus arrhythmia (RSA) — the natural increase in heart rate during inhalation and decrease during exhalation — is a direct vagal phenomenon.
 During inhalation, vagal tone briefly decreases (heart speeds up).
 During exhalation, vagal tone increases (heart slows down).

 This is why extended exhales are so calming: they maximize the parasympathetic braking effect on the heart.
+A 4-second inhale followed by an 8-second exhale will, within two or three cycles, produce a measurable drop in heart rate.
+The body is doing physiology, not metaphor.

 Clinical Significance